TStupariu/vboard-thesis/Licenta.md

-A user has to be able to draw things somewhere in order to stream them and in order to do that it will be using an HTML Canvas element.
-This element exposes an API that can be interpreted with JavaScript, allowing him to draw or write on a virtual board.
+A user has to be able to draw things somewhere in order to stream them and in order to do that ~it - face referire la user, nu e ok it, nu e animal :) - the user, chiar daca se repeta ~ will be using an HTML Canvas element.
+This element exposes an API that can be interpreted with JavaScript.
+This results in a virtual board that can be drawn or written upon.
 [22]

 Rather than using the native canvas API, the application uses a wrapper for drawing certain types of shapes, text or images.
 FabricJS is a library made for displaying graphics easier on a canvas element.
 It also allows setting different behaviours of elements like drag and drop or rotation.
 The difference between this and the lower level API a Canvas element provides is that it abstracts all the elements into an object-oriented style.
 This way anything you draw will become a simple JavaScript object with properties, allowing for easier management and drawing of graphics.
 [23]